• Skip to primary navigation

 uncooked potato stuffing in baking dish on table waiting to go into the oven.

 Bake the stuffing until the top is slightly browned and crispy.
-Serve it next to your favorite Thanksgiving sides and enjoy!
+Serve and enjoy!

 baked amish potato stuffing in baking dish on white table.

-• Mashed potatoes – Make your mashed potatoes up to 3 days ahead.
+• Mashed potatoes – Make your mashed potatoes (my go to mashed potatoes recipe) up to 3 days ahead.
 Keep them in the fridge until you’re ready to add them to the stuffing mixture.

 • Breadcrumbs – Tear the bread into chunks and let them sit out, uncovered, in a bowl the night before making the stuffing.